 3.2.3 An appointee of Council.

-3.2.4 An appointee of the Auckland Student Movement at Auckland University of Technology (AUTSA).
+3.2.4 An appointee of the AUT Student Association at Auckland University of Technology (AUTSA).

 3.2.5 An appointee of the Pro-Vice Chancellor, Maori Advancement.